Mornington Peninsula Nurses' Conference

 People with health risks will receive preventative nursing action in your care to avoid illness

 Better patient outcomes will be achieved through the application of up-to-date knowledge relating to specific nursing interventions

-Liz is a Registered Nurse/Midwife and has been employed as Clinical Nurse Consultant in Diabetes for the past 16 years. ...
+Elizabeth Allen is a Registered Nurse and Midwife and has been employed as a clinical nurse consultant in diabetes for ...
 Read More

 Kate Save is an Accredited Practicing Dietitian and Accredited Exercise Physiologist.
 She holds a double degree in Nutrition/Dietetics and Exercise ...
 Read More